theuserge/TheUserge.github.io/deployment.md

 ### 5. RSS_CHAT_ID

-Telegram chat id for post updates of rss feeds if you have added feed urls.
+Telegram chat ID for post updates of rss feeds if you have added feed urls.

 ### 6. G_DRIVE_CLIENT_ID & G_DRIVE_CLIENT_SECRET

 **This Vars is used for Google Drive Feature.
-If you want to download or upload your files and document into Google Drive.
-You must set this var value.**
+If you want to download or upload your files and document into Google Drive, you must set this var value.**

 So, Let's Start